PriyanshiNegi01/Custom-Alexa-Skill/README.md

 # Custom-Alexa-Skill
 Created a custom Alexa Skill for accessing data from a Google Sheet by integrating it with ChatGPT.
 Completed it under German mentorship, mastering Alexa Developer Console and voice command comprehension understanding.
 Delved deep into the working of intents and voice based response delivery.

-Here's a more generalized version of the prerequisites section for any Alexa Skill:

 ---

 ## Prerequisites